CarlaBuongiorno/OceanThrills/README.md

 ## 6. Project barriers and solutions

 - Navbar menu items would not align to the right with Bootstrap _justify-content-end_ class, to fix this it had to be replaced with the _ml-auto_ class.
 Credit to [Stack Overflow](https://stackoverflow.com/questions/61174994/bootstrap-justify-content-end-not-working-as-expected).

+- Had trouble forming a function to show one activity and hide the other activities.
+Through the help of Slack, this was overcome by using the CSS display: 'block' and display: 'none' properties.

+- In order to get the above function to listen to the 'click' events, much help and research was necessary.
+Code Institute's Tutor support helped with this tremendously.

 <!-- - The hero image had to be carefully resized and positioned in order to display appropriately on different screen sizes.
 To do this, the background colour for the home page is set to exactly the same colour as the background of the image, in order for the sizing of the image to be played with.